Best camera lenses of 2022

 Q: How many lenses do I need for photography?

 You don’t need a lot of lenses to make great photographs.
 In fact, when you’re starting out, it’s probably best to choose one lens—perhaps a midrange zoom or, our favorite, a 50mm—and go out and take pictures.
-As you progress on your photographic journey, you’ll discover what, if any, other lenses you need to the types of pictures you want to make.
+As you progress on your photographic journey, you’ll discover what, if any, other lenses you need to create the types of pictures you want to make.

 What to keep in mind when shopping for the best lens for your photography